Go to main contentsGo to main menu

 Train strikes stalled vehicle before Weimar parade

-Officials and locals survey the scene after a train collided with and drug a vehicle, Saturday, May 9, in Weimar.
+Locals and first responders survey the scene after a train collided with a vehicle, Saturday, May 9, in Weimar.
 Courtesy photo

 The train carried the vehicle through two other crossings before ultimately stopping near the South Mechanic Street crossing.
 Weimar Volunteer Fire Department, Colorado County Emergency Medical Services and the Colorado County Sheriff’s Office quickly responded to the scene.
 Union Pacific officials arrived shortly after.